adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

 draft: true
 image: /static/pages/making-my-radio-into-a-pager-embed.jpg
 excerpt: >-
   Something I've loved about handheld radios and old phones compared to our modern phones is their durability.
-I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg.
+I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg...

 description: >-
   Something I've loved about handheld radios and old phones compared to our modern phones is their durability.
-I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg.
+I feel like I could drop my radio off a cliff and it would still work, where carrying a modern cellphone without a case feels like carrying an egg...

 ---